netham45/esp32-scream-receiver/README.md

 ## Introduction

-The ESP32 Scream Receiver is an implementation of a network audio receiver for the [Scream](https://github.com/duncanthrax/scream) virtual audio driver.
+The ESP32 Scream Receiver is an implementation of a network audio receiver and sender for the [Scream](https://github.com/duncanthrax/scream) virtual audio driver.
 It allows you to wirelessly stream audio from a Windows PC running the Scream audio driver to an ESP32 or ESP32-S3 connected to a USB DAC or SPDIF device.
+With the Scream Sender feature, it can also capture audio as a USB audio device and transmit it to other Scream receivers on your network.

 ### What is Scream?